7 OBVIOUS BEGINNER MISTAKES IN YOUR VIDEO GAME HUD

 CRASH COURSE BEGINNER UI UX GUIDE

-A video game interface has an immediate and lasting impact on gameplay, production, and the bottomline.
-So… where are all the guides and best-practices for the most important Art in the entire game?
+A videogame’s UI and UX has an immediate and lasting impact on gameplay, production, and the bottom-line.
+So… where are all the guides and best-practices for the most important Art in the entire game for the up-and-coming UI Artist?
 Shouldn’t there be a primer somewhere?
 Some kind of shorthand?
-Don’t worry, I’ve got you covered with seven ways in which you are messing up your game’s HUD.
+Don’t worry, I’ve got you covered with seven ways in which you are messing up your game’s HUD… and hopefully how to fix them (?).

-Oh, you may notice as we talk that there aren’t a whole lot of visual examples.
+Oh, you may notice as we talk that there aren’t a whole lot of real-world visual examples.
 That’s because, as a matter of principle and professional curtesy, I never feature another professional’s work in the negative.
-I’d be mortified if anyone used my work in the black-and-white part of the infomercial, and I’d like to presume that dignity has been extended to me for decades.
+I’d be mortified if anyone used my work in the black-and-white part of the infomercial, and I’d like to presume that dignity has been extended to me for decades… because I’ve made some real stinkers in the past.
+So, as a matter of ethical blogging, no examples of terrible videogame HUD design.

 YOU PUT WAY TOO MUCH ON SCREEN